renatalantos/booking-system/README.md

         -   Imagery was chosen to go with the website's colour and content theme.
 I'm using dining and restaurant interior images with deep-toned, soothing colours and attractive graphics.
 For the edit, delete and logout page I'm using images with graphics that signal what will happen if user edits, deletes or signs out.

 *   ### Wireframes
-    -   #### A note
+    -   #### Discrepancy with original ideas
         -   I originally intended to create my own HTML pages and CSS styling, however, I decided to use a standard Bootstrap theme instead, which saved me a huge amount of time.
 I simply followed the theme layout, customized text labels for various forms, so the original wireframes were not used at all.
-As the theme is fully responsive, I didn't create mobile device wireframes after deciding for Bootstrap.
+As the theme is fully responsive, I didn't create mobile device wireframes after deciding to use Bootstrap.
 By using a Boostrap theme, my theme is more unified, too.
-I also created a menu page in the site.
+I also created a menu page for the site, which wasn't in my original plans.
+    -   #### Links to Wireframes
     -   Home Page Wireframe - [View](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/wireframes/Home%20Page%20Wireframe.pdf)

     -   Booking Page Wireframe - [View](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/wireframes/Booking%20Page%20Wireframe.pdf)